Consumers in the Mountain Region optimistic going into the holiday season

-Employment, residential home sales and construction, and commercial real estate were a few of the 16 Metro Denver indicators that moved in a positive annual direction in this report, the same number as last month.
-Fourteen of the indicators moved in a positive monthly direction, compared to 12 indicators in the previous report.
+Retail sales and employment were just two of the 17 Metro Denver indicators that moved in a positive annual direction in this report, up from the 16 reported in the previous month.
+Fourteen of the indicators moved in a positive monthly direction, compared with nine in the previous report.

 The Monthly Economic Summary provides a snapshot of metro area economic activity, as well as its relationship to national and regional economic trends.

 In October, four supersectors reported monthly declines: information (-0.6 percent), other services (-0.5 percent), wholesale and retail trade (-0.3 percent), and transportation, warehousing, and utilities (-0.2 percent).
 The government supersector reported employment growth of 1 percent during the period, the highest growth of the supersectors.
 This was driven by a 1.8 percent increase in state government employment and 1 percent increase in local government employment, while federal government employment fell 0.3 percent.

 Compared with data from last year, Metro Denver employment was up 2.5 percent in October.
 Nine of the 11 supersectors reported increases during the period, with only information (-1.8 percent) and other services (-0.4 percent) showing declines.
 Natural resources and construction reported the largest percent increase in employment over-the-year, as employment increased 6.4 percent or 5,200 jobs added.
 Professional and business services, the largest sector by employment, reported the second highest increase of 5.2 percent and the largest number of jobs added (13,400) between October 2012 and October 2013.

 Colorado employment grew slightly between September and October, increasing 0.1 percent.
 The state also reported over-the-year growth of 1.9 percent in October.
 Employment throughout the nation grew by 0.7 percent in October compared with one month prior and 1.7 percent above October 2012.